-Our annual goodwill impairment test, which we performed during the fourth quarter of fiscal 2015, resulted in an impairment charge for goodwill and certain indefinite-lived assets such as trademarks in the Purcell and Quallion/ABSL US reporting units, which are both part of the Americas operating segment, as discussed in Note 5 to the Consolidated Financial Statements.
-The excess of fair value over carrying value for each of our other reporting units as of December 29, 2014, the annual testing date, ranged from approximately 6% to approximately 146% of carrying value.
-The ABSL UK and South Africa reporting units have the lowest excess of fair value over carrying value at 6% and 11%, respectively.
-The aggregate carrying value as of March 31, 2015, of goodwill and indefinite-lived intangibles of ABSL UK was \$8.9 million and goodwill of South Africa was \$2.3 million.
+Our annual goodwill impairment test, which we performed during the fourth quarter of fiscal 2016, resulted in an impairment charge for goodwill and trademarks in our Purcell and Quallion/ABSL US reporting units, which are both part of the Americas operating segment, and a charge for goodwill and fixed assets in our South Africa joint venture, which is a part of the EMEA operating segment, as discussed in Note 5 to the Consolidated Financial Statements.
+The excess of fair value over carrying value for each of our other reporting units as of December 28, 2015, the annual testing date, ranged from approximately 8% to approximately 118% of carrying value.
+The ABSL UK and Asia reporting units have the lowest excess of fair value over carrying value at 8% and 21%, respectively.
+The aggregate carrying value as of March 31, 2016, of goodwill and indefinite-lived intangibles of ABSL UK and Asia were \$9.5 million and \$58.3 million, respectively.

 In order to evaluate the sensitivity of the fair value calculations on the goodwill impairment test, we applied a hypothetical 10% decrease to the fair values of each reporting unit.
-This hypothetical 10% decrease would result in the ABSL UK reporting unit having a fair value below its carrying value of 5%.
-For the remaining reporting units, such hypothetical decrease would result in excess fair values over carrying values range from approximately 1% to approximately 122% of the carrying values.
+This hypothetical 10% decrease would result in the ABSL UK reporting unit having a fair value below its carrying value of 3%.
+For the remaining reporting units, such hypothetical decrease would result in excess fair values over carrying values range from approximately 9% to approximately 96% of the carrying values.
 We will continue to evaluate goodwill on an annual basis as of the beginning of our fourth fiscal quarter and whenever events or changes in circumstances, such as significant adverse changes in business climate or operating results, changes in management's business strategy or loss of a major customer, indicate that there may be a potential indicator of impairment.